markrai/gitpow/README.md

 ## Docker Build

 For building in Docker containers (useful for isolated builds or cross-platform development), you can use the provided Docker setup.

-This allows you to build Linux and Windows executables from any host OS.
+**GitPow is a fully cross-platform application** that runs on Linux, Windows, and macOS.
+Docker is provided as a convenient way to build executables from any host OS.

-**Supported platforms in Docker:**
+**Docker build support:**
-- ✅ Linux (native)
+- ✅ Linux (native) - can be built in Docker
-- ✅ Windows (cross-compiled using MinGW-w64)
+- ✅ Windows (cross-compiled using MinGW-w64) - can be built in Docker
-- ❌ macOS (requires macOS host - see [macOS Build](#building-macos-executable-from-linuxwindows) section)
+- ℹ️ macOS - requires macOS host (see [macOS Build](#macos-build) section)

+**Note:** macOS builds cannot be done in Docker due to macOS licensing restrictions. macOS is fully supported as a platform - you just need to build on a Mac.
+See the [macOS Build](#macos-build) section for instructions.

 ### Prerequisites